taksu-tech/react-native-template-taksu/template/README.md

 - `components` : all react components that can be shared across screens
 - `constants` : contain constant value like api endpoint, color, etc
 - `images` : contain assets like image, json, etc
-- `redux` : contain all logic for state management like reducer, actions, service see [@reduxjs/toolkit](https://redux-toolkit.js.org/introduction/quick-start)
+- `mobx` : contain all logic for state management
 - `screens` : contain all screens
 - `utils` : contain all common utility used across all file
 - `index.ts` : root components